How do you figure?

 element

-Often thought of containing images or diagrams, the figure
+Often thought of as an element to present images or diagrams with captions, the figure

-element can host any content (code snippets, quotes, audio, video, etc.) that is referred to from the primary content of the document, but is not redundant information.
+element can represent any sort of flow content (code snippets, quotes, tabular data, audio, video, etc.).
+The content the figure represents is meant to be referred to from the primary content of the document.
+The information it represents is not meant to be redundant.
 A figure

-should be able to be completely removed from the flow of a document without any detriment to the understanding of the primary content.
+should be able to be completely removed from the flow of a document (e.g., web page) without any detriment to the understanding of the primary content.

 For example, a document outlining the airspeed velocity of an unladen Swallow may have a section explaining the differences between a South African Swallow vs the European Swallow.
 Accompanying this content could be a figure

-showcasing a side by side comparison of these birds, so as to compliment the information the document outlines.
+showcasing a side by side visual comparison of these birds, so as to compliment the information the document outlines.
+But if this figure was removed, then LOL who cares?

 A figure